 There are backpackers helping neglected Thai tsunami victims and travelers who explain why Nepal’s guesthouses are empty and why Brazil’s stoplights are ignored.
 But despite the interesting tales, A Map for Saturday ultimately tracks the emotional arc of extreme longterm travelers; teenagers and senior citizens who wondered, “What would it be like to travel the world?”
 Then did it.

-It’s a travel movie that shows a little bit more of what it is actually like on the road, on a long term backpacking adventure, and the highs and lows such a journey encompasses.
+It’s a travel movie that shows a little bit more of what it is actually like on the road (rather than just a road trip), on a long term backpacking adventure, and the highs and lows such a journey encompasses.

 The Best Travel Movies with Locations You Can Actually Visit